boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 ### Inverted Index

 Inverted index.
 This is pretty much building a map of terms to documents and then intersecting them and ranking.
 One issue with this technique is that you end up with enormous term lists, known as posting lists for common terms.
-As mentioned previously we cannot use stop words to reduce this, and even if we did there is a lot of repetition in code so you tend to get a lot of huge posting lists.
+We cannot use stop words to reduce this because we need to index all the content, meaning we will get huge posting lists.

 Advantages
  - Easy to query